iainm342/milestone-2/readme/testing.md

 I asked the May 2020 cohort to have a look as they tend to be more responsive.
 The feedback I received was positive along with some comments regarding the following:

 - moving the "Book" button on the Full List pages to the middle of the venue section.
+Disagreed with this as I am happy with the layout.
 - adding a confirmation to the register user screen to show the **user** that their submission was succesful.
+Have added a Sweet Alert modal to both pages.
 - the cost element is not clear to the user as just a £ sign.
+Have changed the wording from "Cost" to "Price Range" - this needs to be revised in future releases.

 [Back to Contents](#contents)